-Picking Up Sticks is an English Country Dance.
+Picking Up Sticks or Picking of Stickes is an English Country Dance.
 It was found in the Lovelace Manuscript (written somewhere around the 1640s) and later published in The English Dancing Master.
-It was interpreted by Cecil Sharp in 1916 and published in The Country Dance Book (Part 4).
+It was interpreted by Cecil Sharp (website) in 1916 and published in The Country Dance Book (Part 4).
 Found in The Playford Ball.
 It is a proper 3 Couple Longways dance.
 There is no progression in this dance.
 It is a USA dance.
 The dance lasts 136 bars.

 The Picking of Stickesappears in the Lovelace Manuscript with the parts in a different order.
 The Lovelace version is not a USA dance, each part is preceded by two up a doubles (there is no siding nor arming)